axibase/atsd-api-php/README.md

 ```

 ### Custom Query
-You are able to customize your series query to use <a target="_blank" href="http://axibase.com/atsd/api/#aggregated-example">aggregate functionality</a> using the following syntax:
+You are able to customize your series query to use <a target="_blank" href="http://axibase.com/atsd/api/#aggregated-example">aggregate functionality</a> with the following syntax:
 ```php
 $queryClient->addQuery("Entity1", "Metric1", array(
     "startDate" => "2015-02-05T09:53:00Z",